 If you are a current student on co-op in Ottawa during the Spring 2018 term, consider joining us on June 6th for an informal, fun, and friendly student-alumni mixer.
 This is a great opportunity for you to tap into the amazing community of Faculty of Environment alumni living and working in the nation's capital.
-Come out and meet more than a dozen alumni professionals who have built successful careers and are now in a position to offer advice, answer your questions, and help you build your own professional network.
+Come out and meet alumni professionals who have built successful careers and are now in a position to offer advice, answer your questions, and help you build your own professional network.

 Meet the alumni attending

 Matt Arkett (BES 1998, Geography) is an Earth Observation specialist for the Meteorological Service of Canada, at Environment and Climate Change Canada.
 His career started at the Canadian Ice Service, where he began as a UW co-op student and ended as Manager of Remote Sensing.
 In that time he had the incredible opportunity to do remote sensing field work in Canada’s high Arctic, and also spend time on the Amundsen research vessel, performing experiments in the Beaufort Sea.
 His other passions are coaching his children in soccer and every now and then fitting in some games of squash for himself.

 Eric Bays (BES 2010, Planning/Excellence in GIS) is an intermediate planner at Stantec with seven years of land use planning, development approvals, and urban design experience.
 He’s worked on projects across the Ottawa region ranging from complex rural severances to innovative community design plans.
 When not in the office Eric can be found restoring vintage bicycles, climbing waterfalls (weather permitting), or exploring back alleys and laneways.